-At Norwich, she teaches the courses Spanish I and II, Intermediate Spanish I and II, Advanced Spanish I and II, and the special topics class U.S. Latinos, Music and Politics in Latin America, and Medical Spanish.
-Her research focuses on contemporary Latino and Latina cultural production—including literature, photography, music, and political cartoons; U.S./Latino border, diaspora, and migration studies; and beginning, intermediate, and advanced Spanish language.
+At Norwich, she teaches the courses Spanish I and II, Intermediate Spanish I and II, Advanced Spanish I and II, Hispanic Literature, the special topics classes U.S. Latinas/os and the Border, Music and Politics in Latin America, Contemporary Cuba, and La Hashtag nation.

-Thomas was the founding organizer and chapter advisor of the Sigma Delta Pi Spanish Honors Fraternity at Norwich and also serves as an Instructor of Spanish for the Johns Hopkins University Center for Talented Youth, an education program for gifted elementary and middle-school students.
-Her academic research, journalism, and op-ed writing has appeared in the Delaware Review of Latin American Studies, Global Learning, and The Baltimore Sun, Ethnomusicology Review, and Public Radio International, among other outlets (a CV and complete list of publications is here).
+Dr. Thomas was the founding organizer and chapter advisor of the Sigma Delta Pi Spanish Honors Fraternity at Norwich.
+She was named a faculty fellow for the Center for Global Resilience and Security in 2020.
+Her academic research, journalism, and op-ed writing has appeared in the Delaware Review of Latin American Studies, Global Learning, The Baltimore Sun, Ethnomusicology Review, and Public Radio International, among other outlets (a CV and complete list of publications is here).